-While you are not required to hire a lawyer to pursue a wrongful death case, one can help you navigate this process.
+While you are not required to hire a lawyer to pursue a wrongful death case, an experienced Chicago wrongful death attorney can help you navigate this process.
 That way, someone else can take care of the legal matters for you.

 - File your case promptly: As mentioned earlier, there is a statute of limitations to think about.
 We will quickly file your case so that your family does not miss the chance to pursue wrongful death damages.